 With the 2007 restructuring plan, which allowed the company to cope with the negative impact of the very serious economic and financial market crisis of the years to come, Cattolica relaunched itself, consolidating itself on an increasingly selective and competitive market.

-The change in management which took place over the course of 2017 and the 2018-2020 Business Plan represent another important chapter in the Cattolica story.
+The change in management which took place over the course of 2017, the 2018-2020 Business Plan and the modification of the governance system in 2019 represent another important chapter in the Cattolica story.